 Want to experience how change management tools work in practice?
 Watch the video about IT Change Management software by TOPdesk.

-What does the IT Change Management process look like?
+What is an example of the IT Change Management process?

 Thanks to IT Change Management best practices, all changes to your IT infrastructure are assessed, approved, implemented and reviewed in a controlled way.
 To do so, there are several Change Management process steps you have to follow.
 These include: